It can be so much fun to learn how to hand carve wood. And getting great results is so rewarding.

 You should always wear carving gloves and protect the major arteries in your legs when you carve.

-Our page on the best gloves for wood carving describes the gloves that we never carve without.
+Our page on the best gloves for wood carving describes the gloves that we never carve without (with one simple hack).

 Protecting your eyes is just as important as chips are known to fly!

 Safety glasses are ideal for all and a must for children.